FLOIP/flow-builder/README.md

 yarn serve
 ```

-And visit [localhost:8080/trees/create](http://localhost:8080/trees/create) to create a new flow or [localhost:8080/trees/1/edit](http://localhost:8080/trees/1/edit) to edit an example flow.
+And visit [localhost:8080/flows/new](http://localhost:8080/flows/new) to create a new flow.

 Note, `yarn serve` will also hot reload for development.